Single-valued integration and double copy: Some examples

 It is evidently well-defined (independent of the choice of $\omega_\vol$ and $\eta_\vol$ and the choices of representatives for $\nu_{D}, \nu_{E}$).
-Note the slight difference in notation compared to definition \ref{definitionDRheightpairing}, which is motivic but not canonical, since it depends on the choice of $\omega_{\vol}, \eta_{\vol}$.
-By contrast $\langle D, E \rangle^{\sigma}$ is canonical, but is not a period, rather a quotient of two single-valued periods. \end{definition}
+Note the slight difference in notation compared to Definition \ref{definitionDRheightpairing}, which is `motivic' but not canonical, since it depends on the choice of $\omega_{\vol}, \eta_{\vol}$.
+By contrast, the normalised height pairing $\langle D, E \rangle^{\sigma}$ is canonical, but is not a period, rather a quotient of two single-valued periods. \end{definition}